zaxor0/zwerchhau/README.md

 - have a 6 in strength

 If you do not meet both of these requirements, then suffer a -1 on Dex related combat result checks.
-Lastly, you may *not use dex* for cut related combat checks.
+Lastly, you may *not use dex* for slash related combat checks.

 ### Armor